-Gardner J (2020) Universities as Catalysts of Post-Covid Recovery and Renewal in Communities.
-In: Bergan S, Harkavy I, Van't Land H, Gallagher T, Munck R & Wendling M (eds.)
+Gardner J (2021) Universities as Catalysts of Post-Covid Recovery and Renewal in Communities.
+In: Bergan S, Gallagher T, Harkavy I, Munck R & Van't Land H (eds.)
 Building a More Sustainable and Democratic Future: Higher Education's Response to the COVID-19 Pandemic.
-European Youth Foundation.
-Brussels: Council of Europe Publications. https://book.coe.int/en/
+Council of Europe Higher Education Series, 25.
+Brussels: Council of Europe Publications. https://book.coe.int/en/higher-education-and-research/9141-higher-education-s-response-to-the-covid-19-pandemic-building-a-more-sustainable-and-democratic-future-council-of-europe-higher-education-series-no-25.html

 Universities, globally, have been cast as key actors in dealing with the many effects of the COVID-19 pandemic.
 As centres of excellence in research, education and innovation, their warrant for this role is long established and it is a reasonable expectation, post-COVID-19, that the higher education sector will indeed step up in these areas of strength.
 But we should ask more of our universities, requiring contributions from them that are more deeply embedded in their social responsibilities as ‘anchor’ institutions.
 This local, regional and even national community dimension for an anchor institution is captured in Wilson’s characterisation as ‘an important presence in the community; a key cultural centre; a major impact on employment; a gatherer and spender of significant revenue; a role as a major employer; a purchaser of goods and services; an attractor of businesses and talented individuals’(Wilson 2012: 73).